cloud-gov/cf-subpath-proxy/README.md

 If you provide a `uiPattern` parameter matching the path when you set up the app object in your R code, you'll see the app respond, but request JS and CSS assets from a `/shared` path.
 If you don't have another Shiny app at the root of the same hostname, those assets won't be found, and the app will appear broken.

+Addressing the problem this way breaks two of the [12-factors](https://12factor.net/config) for well-behaved applications:

+* [Configuration should be separate from the app](https://12factor.net/config): Our app should not care about how requests are routed to it, or whether there's a path in the URL.
-In 12-factor land we don't want our app to care about how requests are routed to it, and we don't want apps to request JS and CSS from each other.
-In this example, we configure an `nginx-buildpack` proxy app that provides these attributes, referencing [an example from the Shiny documentation](https://support.rstudio.com/hc/en-us/articles/213733868-Running-Shiny-Server-with-a-Proxy).
+* [Dependencies should be isolated](https://12factor.net/dependencies): Our app should not request JS and CSS from an unrelated app or location.

+In this example, we configure an `nginx-buildpack` proxy app to restore these two attributes to Shiny apps, referencing [an example from the Shiny documentation](https://support.rstudio.com/hc/en-us/articles/213733868-Running-Shiny-Server-with-a-Proxy).

 ## Using the proxy
 1. Map the misbehaving app to a route on an `.internal` domain, eg `<appname>.apps.internal`.